connectkushal/kernel-dev-notes/539/2-x86_Overview.md

 #### The Register `IDTR`
 In same way as `GDT`, we should tell the processor where the `IDT` reside in the memory and that can be performed by the instruction `lidt` which stands for *l*oad `IDT`, this instructions works as `lgdt`, it takes an operand and loads it to the register `IDTR` which will be used later by the processor to reach to the `IDT` table.

 The structure of `IDTR` is same as `GDTR`, its size is `48` bits and it's divided into two parts, the first part represents the size of the `IDT` in bytes, that is, the `IDT`'s limit, this field starts from bit `0` of `IDTR` and ends at bit `15`.
-Starting from bit `16` up to bit `47` the base linear address ^[As we have mentioned multiple time that in our current case, where the paging is disabled, a linear address is same as physical address.] where `IDT` is reside should be set.
+Starting from bit `16` up to bit `47` the base linear address [As we have mentioned multiple time that in our current case, where the paging is disabled, a linear address is same as physical address.] where `IDT` is reside should be set.